-- ◆ All IPv6 addresses must be according to RFC 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
+- All IPv6 addresses must be according to RFC 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
 One double colon may be used in the address to indicate the appropriate number of zeros required to fill the undefined fields. - The same link-local address may be used by different interfaces/nodes in different zones (RFC 4007).
 Therefore, when specifying a link-local address, include zone-id information indicating the VLAN identifier after the % delimiter.
-For example, FE80::7272%1 identifies VLAN 1 as the interface.

-An IPv6 default gateway must be defined if a destination is located in a different IP segment.
-An IPv6 default gateway can only be successfully set when a network interface that directly connects to the gateway has been configured on the switch.
+For example, FE80::7272%1 identifies VLAN 1 as the interface. - An IPv6 default gateway should be defined if the destination has been assigned an IPv6 address that is located in a different IP segment. - An IPv6 default gateway can only be successfully set when a network interface that directly connects to the gateway has been configured on the router.